xtaran/ratpoison-desktop/README.md

 ### Software Packages used in Commented Code

-Only in commented code (i.e currently not used):
+Only in commented code (i.e. currently not used):

 * Alternative window and session managers:
   * i3